images.jpg

 For NADA New York we are pleased to present Clay Tablets, a solo presentation by Matthew Asling.
 The exhibition will run concurrently with a solo exhibition by the artist in our Melbourne gallery.

 The series for NADA revisits ancient Assyrian artefacts such as cuneiform tablets, votive objects, and architectural fragments, that have been removed from their original context and are now held in Western collections.
-Rather than reproducing these objects, the work focuses on reinterpreting them through contemporary materials.
+Through the work Asling considers the ongoing relevance of cultural objects and the way they inform understandings of language, history, and identity.

 Matthew Asling